Smokin Zo's BBQ

 Pitmaster Site Read

 For Long Island, North Carolina, the same barbecue can need two very different service plans.
 A school or campus meal with school or campus settings such as Southern Middle or Northern Middle may need fast pickup, pre-set portions, and a tight serving window.
 A worship or community gathering such as Episcopal Diocese of North Carolina St Marks Episcopal Church may need a more relaxed line, staged food, and a setup that lets people visit without crowding the service area.
-If you know the timing, the crowd, or the concern that could make service tricky, tell us early and we will plan around it.
+If you know the timing, The Crowd, OR the concern that could make service tricky, tell us early and we will plan around it.

 Coverage